rackerlabs/design-system/_component_design/checkboxes.md

 ### Disabled

-A user can't select or de-select a checkbox in the disabled state.
+A user can't select or deselect a checkbox in the disabled state.
 In the disabled state, the checkbox is locked and cannot be changed.

 {% endcolumn %}